 The number of Victoria Crosses and other awards that were dished out for the battle – probably because of the prior defeat?
 Not all the true heroes got VC’s and some who should not have, did.
 In fact the truth of the battle was probably FAR more sordid than the glorious accounts a desperate British government wanted to portray.
 The image of valour and nobility in the Anglo-Zulu war of 1879 turned to shame when documents were uncovered which show that Rorke’s Drift was the scene of an atrocity – a war crime, in today’s language – which Britain covered up.
 In the hours after the battle senior officers and enlisted men of a force sent to relieve the garrison are said to have killed hundreds of wounded Zulu prisoners.
 Some were bayoneted, some hanged and others buried alive in mass graves.
 More Zulus are estimated to have died in this way than in combat, but the executions were hushed up to preserve Rorke’s Drift’s image as a bloody but clean fight between two forces which saluted the other’s courage.
 The Zulu salute in the film was FAKE;

-AND then, for a film – ZULU – which dramatised the story and has kept it in the public mind ever since.
+AND then, and especially, for a film – ZULU – which dramatised the story and has kept it in the public mind ever since.

 The story behind the film’s making is almost as remarkable as the battle it depicts (most of this account taken from talks by Sheldon Hall, Sr Lecturer, Stage and Screen Studies Sheffield Hallam University)